Motion of charged and spinning particle influenced by dark matter field surrounding a charged dyonic black hole

-In astrophysical scenario black holes can be characterized by at most three parameters, i.e. black hole mass $M$, rotation $a$ and electric charge $Q$.
-Note that first two parameters are constrained by the black hole mass.
-Recent astrophysical observations suggest that astrophysical black holes can be regarded as highly spinning black holes (see for example~\cite{Bambi17-BHs,Walton13,Patrick11b-Seyfert,Patrick11a-Seyfert,Tan12,Gallo05,Gallo11}).
-Also black holes can be regarded as charged black holes referred to as Reissner-Nordstr\"{o}m black hole solution with mass and electric charge.
-For example, the detailed analysis of the neutral and charged particle motion around Reissner-Nordstr\"{o}m black hole has been discussed in~\cite{Pugliese11,Pugliese11b}.
-There are several astrophysical mechanisms for black hole to possess charge.
-Black hole can have a positive net electric charge due to the balance between Coulomb and gravitational forces for charged particles near the surface of the compact object~ \cite{Zajacek19,Bally78} and due to the matter which gets charged as that of the irradiating photons~\cite{Weingartner06}.
+In an astrophysical scenario, black holes can be characterized by at most three parameters, i.e. black hole mass $M$, rotation $a$ and electric charge $Q$.
+Note that the first two parameters are constrained by the black hole mass.
+Also black holes can be regarded as charged black holes referred to as the Reissner-Nordstr\"{o}m black hole solution with mass and electric charge.
+For example, the detailed analysis of the neutral and charged particle motion around a Reissner-Nordstr\"{o}m black hole has been discussed in~\cite{Pugliese11,Pugliese11b}.
+There are several astrophysical mechanisms for a black hole to possess charge.
+A black hole can have a positive net electric charge due to the balance between the Coulomb and gravitational forces for charged particles near the surface of the compact object~ \cite{Zajacek19,Bally78} and due to the matter which gets charged as that of the irradiating photons~\cite{Weingartner06}.
 It is also worth noting that, by the Wald mechanism \cite{Wald74} the induced charge can be produced by the magnetic field lines getting twisted as that of the fame-dragging effect.
-However, in all mentioned cases the black hole charge can be regarded as much more weaker (see for example \cite{Zajacek18}).
-Also based on the an exact rotating Schwinger dyon solution black hole can be endowed with four parameters, mass $M$, the electric charge $Q_e$ and magnetic charge $Q_m$, and rotation parameter $a$~\cite{Kasuya82}.
-This black hole solution is interesting case of charged black hole even if there exists no rotation parameter.
-In this context, there are several other ways that black hole can include electric and magnetic charges and properties of these black hole solutions have been tested by different astrophysical processes \cite{Narzilloev20a,Narzilloev20b,Ayyesha20,Turimov2020PRD}.
+However, in all mentioned cases the black hole charge can be regarded as much more weaker (see, for example, \cite{Zajacek18}).
+Also, based on the an exact rotating Schwinger dyon solution, a black hole can be endowed with four parameters: mass $M$, the electric charge $Q_e$, magnetic charge $Q_m$, and rotation parameter $a$~\cite{Kasuya82}.
+This black hole solution is an interesting case of a charged black hole even if there exists no rotation parameter.
+In this context, there are several other ways that a black hole can include electric and magnetic charges, and the properties of these black hole solutions have been tested by different astrophysical processes \cite{Narzilloev20a,Narzilloev20b}.